-Why People are Feeling Pain "Out There"
+Why People are Feeling Pain Out There

 Be sure to get your FREE e-books on diverse leading edge spiritual life topics here.

-Those who don't have skills to cope with what's occurring and with the even greater upheaval yet to occur, are going to be angry and/or they will perish.
-Enlightened souls will wear the mantle of change like clothing and they'll live awesome lives of resilience and transformation.
+People who don't have the skills to cope with what's occurring now and with the even greater upheaval yet to occur may suffer terrible anger and/or they will simply perish as the Earth sloughs off what is not vital and alive.

 More enlightened souls (meaning people who are making the conscious allowance to learn and transform) will learn to wear the mantle of change like well fitting clothing.

 These times of enormous evolution (and pain by our own creation) however are actually leading us into a new epoch of peace, love, caring and sharing.
 When we see these times of chaos and upheaval for what they are, we can rest assured in our present and our future.
 We will know that all things pave a golden path on our journey of self-discovery and becoming.